 Coursework is expected to be completed and submitted on time.
 Late work may be accepted for up to half credit but is not guaranteed.
 Instructor reserves the right to make special accommodations regarding late work.

-Extra Credit Opportunities: There are numerous ways to earn extra credit.
+Extra Credit Opportunities: There are numerous extra credit opportunities available at the end of the semester.
+Each opportunity is worth 20 extra credit points.